travigd/documentation/server/setting-up-ssl-linux.md

   -newkey rsa:2048 -keyout eventstore.pem -out eventstore.csr
 ```

 Export a p12 file from the certificate request.
-You will use this when starting Event Store :
+You use this when starting Event Store:

 ```bash
 openssl pkcs12 -export -inkey eventstore.pem -in eventstore.csr -out eventstore.p12
 ```

 You need to add the certificate to Ubuntu's trusted certificates.
-Copy the cert to the _ca-certificates_ folder and update the certificates :
+Copy the cert to the _ca-certificates_ folder and update the certificates:

 ```bash
 sudo cp eventstore.csr /usr/local/share/ca-certificates/eventstore.crt